-Preparing for written exam is always a challenging task, and the pressure to deliver best increases when the exam is something like army clerk CEE.
-Every 6 out of 10 students pass the written exam of clerk, but out of those 6, only 2 make it to the final merit list.
+Preparing for a written exam is always a challenging task, and the pressure to deliver the best increases when the exam is something like army clerk CEE.
+Every 6 out of 10 students pass the written exam of the clerk, but out of those 6, only 2 make it to the final merit list.

 The eligibility criteria for soldier clerk has been revised

-In this article, all you need to prepare for the written exam of clerk is given, like syllabus, paper pattern, and books.
+In this article, all you need to prepare for the written exam of the clerk is given, like syllabus, paper pattern, and books.
 Also, some valuable tips that will help you to do better preparation for the exam.

 Army Clerk Paper Pattern And Exam Format

 The paper pattern of the clerk is different as compared to other trades.
 People often get confused about how the clerk paper format will be? below is the complete description of the exam pattern, feel free to ask in the comments if you still don’t understand something.

 |Subject||Questions||Marks||Passing marks||Total passing marks|